raspberrypilearning/scratch-3-phrasebook/en/step_7.md

 ```
 --- /task ---
 --- task ---
-Add some more phrases to your phrasebook.
+Add some more phrases to your phrasebook!

-Start by adding "Yes" as one of them.
+Start by adding "Yes".

 --- hints ---
 --- hint ---
-First duplicate a sprite with most of the code, then choose a costume (button4 perhaps?) and finally change the phrase in that sprite's `translate`{:class="block3extensions"} code blocks.
+First duplicate a sprite with most of the code, then choose a suitable costume (button4 perhaps?), and finally change the phrase in that sprite's `translate`{:class="block3extensions"} code blocks.
 --- /hint ---
 --- hint ---
-The code for the new yes sprite looks like this:
+The code for your new 'yes' sprite should look like this:

 ![Yes sprite](images/yesSmall.png)
 ```blocks3